SIPB Active Project List

 Status: active

-Description: (Formerly dormsp.am).
-Our project will take emails from dormspam, extract the event's time, date, title, and location, and automatically add it to a website that MIT students can peruse through!
-We expect to have it operating by Summer 2023 and ready for Fall 2023.
+Description: DormSoup is a web service that takes in student emails from dormspam, extract the event's time, date, title, and location, and automatically add it to a website that all MIT students can peruse through!

 Link(s):